thenumbernine/lua-imguiapp/README.md

 - https://github.com/sonoro1234/LuaJIT-ImGui

 This expects the subfolder `lua/imgui` to be in `LUA_PATH`.
 I had to comment out a few sections of the imgui luajit API since I didn't build with all components.
+Yeah I could've just re-run the binding script but I'm lazy.
+I also had to comment out the `struct tm` and `typedef void FILE` parts in `imgui/cdefs.lua` and replace them with `require 'ffi.c.time'` and `require 'ffi.c.stdio'` found in my `lua-ffi-bindings` project.